..EVERYTHING WILL BE ALRIGHT IN THE END. IF ITS NOT, THEN IT’S NOT THE END! THE STRUGGLE CONTINUES & THE DREAM LIVES ON, IN ALL OF US..

 The moment we give in to prejudice, we stop living.

-Narratives of discovery at the intersection of social media and the search for God's face.
+Those ongoing narratives of discovery - at the intersection of social media and the search for God's face.

 Middle passage, emigration, immigration, windrush, backpacking...crossing seas is different when you're black